stephanzlatarev/norman/notes.md

 ============= MILESTONE 2 - Reach ELO 1600 in StarCraft II

-- add observers to army
-  - when available use observers and zealots for scouting
-- add air units to "fleet" body
-  - train carriers
+- optimize investment
-  - train void rays
-  - move fleet independently of army
+  - count harvesting capacity in resources per minute (minerals per 100 frames, vespene per 100 frames) and army production capacity in resources per minute (minerals per 100 frames, vespene per 100 frames).
+  - balance harvesting capacity and production capacity to prevent idle factories.
+  - use expansions when returns exceeds costs. must maximize production capacity in the long run.
+  - use upgrades when returns exceeds costs. must maximize hit points per army value.
 - skill "plan investments" to gradually switch army:fleet ratio as warrior count increases.
 When reached level of total attack we should build only air units.
+  - move fleet independently of army?
+- military.js to count army unit strength so that 15 carriers can go for an attack, although 15 zealots cannot.
+- more than one sentry uses guardian shield because when distance is smaller the new choice uses the shield but the old one still uses the shield too.
+- add skill "plan boosts" to use chronoboost from a nexus with energy to a non-boosted structure that has a running priority operation.
+This way nexuses without structures will use chronoboost
+- probes are not counted properly because some hide in assimilators.
+Use gameInfo to count them.
+- add 2nd and 3rd level air weapons and armor upgrades
 - add a "guard" body to help defending the base
   - the guard line should be a walking path close to all own nexuses
   - the guard line will be pylons and cannons which secure end-to-end visibility